RediSearch/RediSearch/docs/Commands.md

 #### Description

-Returns the distinct tags indexed in a [Tag field](Tags.md).
+Returns the distinct set of values indexed in a [Tag field](Tags.md).

-This is useful if your tag attribute indexes things like cities, categories, etc.
+This is useful if your tag indexes things like cities, categories, etc.

 !!! warning "Limitations"
     There is no paging or sorting, the tags are not alphabetically sorted.